calint/arduino-sketches/esp32dev/utils/png-to-resources/README.md

 ### tools for extracting resources from png files
-edit gimp files "sprites.xcf" and "tiles.xcf"
+* edit gimp files "sprites.xcf" and "tiles.xcf"
+* create a layer for each sprite / tile

-exporting to png for processing:
+#### exporting to png for processing
 * enable all layers

 ![layers](readme-1.png)